Fees and Expenses

 - Students enrolled only in study abroad programs.

 - High school students enrolled in dual enrollment (OCC courses taken at the high school) and Career Access Pathway (CCAP) agreements.

 - Students enrolled in an approved apprenticeship training program.

 - Students who are incarcerated.

 A registered student may purchase a parking permit for $35 each semester and $20 for the summer session.
 The permit is valid at Orange Coast College, Golden West College and Coastline Community College.
 The College utilizes a third party vendor, NuPark/Passport (T2) for parking permit purchases.

 Parking spaces are available on a first-come, first-served basis.
 The Coast Community College District and Orange Coast College accept no liability for vandalism, theft or accidents; students use the parking facilities at their own risk.

-For more information, complete parking rules and regulations are available at the campus safety office in Parking Lot C (714) 432-5017.
+Additional information, regulations and complete parking rules are available at the Campus Public Safety Office (714) 432-5017.

 Student Photo ID Cards are required for use in the Bookstore, Library, offices and for other transactions with the College.
 This card may be used in succeeding semesters when the student is enrolled.
 Students will be required to replace any lost, stolen or unusable card.

 In accordance with regulations of the Board of Governors of the California Community Colleges, Title 5, California Administrative Code, Section 59400 et seq., the Coast Community College District shall provide free of charge to students all instructional materials, except for the following materials which the student may purchase from the district at cost or may be provided through the student’s own means.